Mike Harding: Professional career

 Harding began performing as a folk singer and as a member of several local Manchester bands in the 1960s, making his first recordings for the Topic label.
 He began telling jokes between songs, eventually extending them into longer humorous anecdotes which became the main focus of his act.
 He released his first album, A Lancashire Lad, in 1972, followed by Mrs 'Ardin's Kid in 1974.
 In 1975, the single release of "The Rochdale Cowboy" reached No. 22 in the UK Singles Chart, and brought him national attention.

 As a stand-up comic he made several series for the BBC and appeared on numerous television and radio programmes, including two series of travel films in Ireland and the Appalachian Mountains of America.
 He also played rock and roll with his band, the Stylos, with the Lowe Brothers.
 He has had many albums and singles released, whilst the latter included "Man 'nited Song".

 As well as comedy, he has released albums of serious songs, most notably Bombers' Moon, the title track of which tells of his father's death.
-The album also includes "The Accrington Pals" and cover versions of Bruce Springsteen's "Factory" and Eric Bogle's "And the Band Played Waltzing Matilda".

-Harding composed the music scores for DangerMouse, Count Duckula (he also sang the main and end titles with Manchester native Doreen Edwards), The Reluctant Dragon and The Fool of the World and the Flying Ship for Cosgrove Hall Films.
+Harding composed the music scores for Danger Mouse, Count Duckula (he also sang the main and end titles with Manchester native Doreen Edwards), The Reluctant Dragon and The Fool of the World and the Flying Ship for Cosgrove Hall Films.

-As well as being an acclaimed musician and comedian, he wrote The Armchair Anarchist's Almanac, a humorous A to Z book; two collections of anecdotes, jokes and songs entitled The Unluckiest Man in the World and The 14½ Pound Budgie; and a comedy/thriller/fantasy, Killer Budgies.
+He wrote The Armchair Anarchist's Almanac, a humorous A to Z book; two collections of anecdotes, jokes and songs entitled The Unluckiest Man in the World and The 14½ Pound Budgie; and a comedy/thriller/fantasy, Killer Budgies.

 His other books include a series covering aspects of his interest in British folklore and history – The Little Book of the Green Man, The Little Book of Stained Glass, The Little Book of Gargoyles, and The Little Book of Misericords; and the loosely factual autobiography, You Can See the Angel's Bum, Miss Worswick!
-He has also read two of his short stories for Afternoon Story on BBC Radio 4.
-In 1986, Harding wrote the foreword to Barry Pilton's book, One Man and His Bog.
+He also read two of his short stories for Afternoon Story on BBC Radio 4.